SjulsonLab/analog_SWR_detection/README.md

 The circuit includes the possibility of offsetting the signal to use with the analog-digital converters of microcontrollers and microprocessors (Arduino and Raspberry Pi).

-By adapting the components of this circuit you can adapt to detect other events, such as gamma oscillations or spindles.
+By adapting the components of this circuit, you can detect other events, such as gamma oscillations or spindles.

+The main content of this repository is found in the folder analaog_SWR_detection.

+The file analog_swr_dection.sch contains the circuit schematics, and the file analog_SWR_detection.kicad_pcb can be used to fabricate a printed circuit board.